SaPhyoThuHtet/machine-learning-from-scratch/interpretable-machine-learning/3/README.md

 Post hoc methods can also be applied to intrinsically interpretable models.
 For example, permutation feature importance can be computed for decision trees.

+**Model-specific or model-agnostic?**

+Model-specific interpretation tools are limited to specific model classes.
+The interpretation of regression weights in a linear model is a model-specific interpretation, since – by definition – the interpretation of intrinsically interpretable models is always model-specific.
+Tools that only work for the interpretation of e.g. neural networks are model-specific.

+Model-agnostic tools can be used on any machine learning model and are applied after the model has been trained (post hoc).
+These agnostic methods usually work by analyzing feature input and output pairs.
+By definition, these methods cannot have access to model internals such as weights or structural information.

+**Local or global?**
+Does the interpretation method explain an individual prediction or the entire model behavior?
+Or is the scope somewhere in between?